Vaishali054/VTPFrontend/README.md

 1. **Stock Trading:** Users can conveniently buy and sell stocks added to their Watchlist.
 2. **Real-time Market Data:** Market data is refreshed periodically for up-to-date information.
 (Every 2 minutes)
+3. **Edit Watchlist:** Users can conveniently remove stocks from their Watchlist.

 ### Market Data Details: